• Products

 What can NXLog do?

 NXLog simplifies DNS log collection by providing a single software solution that incorporates the various technologies required to efficiently collect DNS related logs.
-NXLog offers the following methods for the above discussed DNS logging technologies.
+NXLog offers the following methods for the previously mentioned DNS logging technologies.

 Sysmon Log Collection